HL7NZ/nhi/input/pagecontent/createPatient.md

 6. The integrating application indicates to the user the create has been successful
 7. The integrating application retains the nhi-id and version number for future requests relating to this record

-#### Add Patient rules and errors
+#### Create Patient rules and errors

 [For Request rules and errors click here](/general.html#request-rules-and-errors)

-##### Add Patient rules
+##### Create Patient rules

-* An Add Patient request must not create an NHI record which is a duplicate of another Patient’s identity
+* A Create Patient request must not create an NHI record which is a duplicate of another Patient’s identity

-* An add Patient request must include a:
+* A Create Patient request must include a:
   * [preferred name](/StructureDefinition-NhiPatient-definitions.html#Patient.name),
   * [birth date](/StructureDefinition-NhiPatient-definitions.html#Patient.birthDate),
   * [gender](/StructureDefinition-NhiPatient-definitions.html#Patient.gender),